smithjd/sql-pet/docs/11b-lazy-evalutation-and-downloading.md

 >
 > * It never pulls data into R unless you explicitly ask for it.
 >
-> * It delays doing any work until the last possible moment: it collects together everything you want to do and then sends it to > the database in one step.
+> * It delays doing any work until the last possible moment: it collects together everything you want to do and then sends it to the database in one step.
 >

+Exactly when, which and how much data is returned from the dbms is the topic of this chapter.
+Exactly how the data is represented in the dbms and then translated to a data frame is discussed in the [DBI specification](https://cran.r-project.org/web/packages/DBI/vignettes/spec.html#_fetch_records_from_a_previously_executed_query_).

 Eventually, if you are interacting with a dbms from R you will need to understand the differences between lazy loading, lazy evaluation, and lazy queries.